How to Safely Resume At-Home Services During COVID-19

 At-home service providers face unique challenges in resuming business operations during COVID-19, specifically given the need to complete services in or immediately around a customer’s house or primary residence.
 These at-home service providers include electricians, plumbers, HVAC technicians, carpenters, landscape workers, household cleaners, painters, pest control specialists, appliance repair technicians, telecommunications technicians, and more.

-As restrictions ease and more information becomes available about the spread of COVID-19, at-home service providers need access to the latest information on how to keep their customers and team members safe while conducting work.
+As restrictions ease and more information become available about the spread of COVID-19, at-home service providers need access to the latest information on keeping their customers and team members safe while conducting work.